offa/scope-guard/README.md

 The namespace `sr` is used instead of `std`.

 ###### Filenames
 The filenames contain a `.h` extension.
-To enable the compatible header as specified in the document the CMake option `ENABLE_COMPAT_HEADER` can be used.
+To enable the compatible header as specified in the document the CMake option `SCOPEGUARD_ENABLE_COMPAT_HEADER` can be used.
 This will generate and install an additional header named `scope` (without file extension).

 ## Standardisation progress